ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-01-18-kubernetes-deployments.md

 This post is divided into three parts:
 - [Why starting with Pods and Nodes didn't help me](#pods-or-nodes)
 - [Why starting with Deployments and Services clicked right away](#deployments-and-services)
-- How we should start thinking about Deployments and Services

 Before we begin, a little something about myself: before learning Kubernetes, I'm already familiar with container tools such as Docker and docker-compose.